 Steel Rope

-Here are some of the products designed to prevent or remedy cat theft:
+Here are some of the products designed to prevent or remedy catalytic converter theft:

 Comprehensive insurance